agigibairene/Netflix-gpt/README.md

 # Netflix GPT

 ```
-A similar site to Netflix (Netflix + GPT) that utilizes the ChatGPT API to help users discover movies.
-Users can describe what they want to watch (e.g., "I want to watch a Christmas anime" or "A cartoon similar to Encanto"), and the app provides tailored movie recommendations based on their input.
+A similar site to Netflix (Netflix + GPT) that utilizes the <br /> ChatGPT API to help users discover movies.
+Users can describe what they want to watch (e.g., "I want to watch a Christmas anime" <br/> or "A cartoon similar to Encanto"), and the app provides tailored movie recommendations based on their input.
 ```

 ## Technologies used